HERE Data Hub CLI¶

 -i columnName.Note that you can choose more than one column to create the feature ID.

-Grouping multiple rows into a single unique feature ID¶
+Grouping multiple CSV rows into a single unique feature ID¶

 You can use

 -i to consolidate multiple rows "belonging to" a unique ID as nested objects within a single feature.
+A good example of this would be a CSV of election results across many electoral precincts, where each candidate running in that precinct has their own row.
 Please read the Group By tutorial for more details.

 You can adjust the "chunk" size when streaming an upload.
 This controls the number of features that the CLI sends to the API at a time.
 The default chunk size is 200 features.